 close(POL) ;

-sudo perl /etc/tripwire/twpolmake.pl /etc/tripwire/twpol.txt > /etc/tripwire/twpol.txt.new
+sudo perl /etc/tripwire/twpolmake.pl /etc/tripwire/twpol.txt | sudo tee /etc/tripwire/twpol.txt.new > /dev/null

-sudo twadmin -m P -c tw.cfg -p tw.pol -S site.key twpol.txt.new
+sudo twadmin -m P -c /etc/tripwire/tw.cfg -p /etc/tripwire/tw.pol -S /etc/tripwire/site.key /etc/tripwire/twpol.txt.new

-Initialize the Database
+Initialize the Tripwire Database

 sudo tripwire --init

-sudo twprint -m d -d /var/lib/tripwire/$(hostname).twd | head -50
+sudo twprint -m d -d "/var/lib/tripwire/$(hostname).twd" | head -50

-Run an Integrity Check
+Run a Tripwire Integrity Check

 sudo tripwire --check

-ls -la /var/lib/tripwire/report/
+sudo ls -la /var/lib/tripwire/report/

 sudo twprint -m r --twrfile /var/lib/tripwire/report/<report-filename>.twr

-Test Detection
+Test File Change Detection

-sudo touch /root/testfile1 /root/testfile2
+sudo touch /root/lc-tripwire-test

 sudo tripwire --check

-sudo rm /root/testfile1 /root/testfile2
+sudo rm /root/lc-tripwire-test

-Update the Database After Changes
+Update the Tripwire Database After Legitimate Changes

-sudo tripwire --update --accept-all
+sudo tripwire --update --twrfile /var/lib/tripwire/report/<report-filename>.twr

-sudo tripwire --update
+sudo apt install --only-upgrade tripwire

-Schedule Automatic Checks
+Schedule Tripwire Checks

 sudo crontab -e